Weymouth Tourist Information

 Isle of Portland Map

 Made up of Chiswell, Fortuneswell, Castletown, Southwell and Easton, each area of this small island – just four and a half miles long and one and three-quarter miles wide – has something different to offer.
 Walkers revel in and around the island coast path.
-Take the scenic stretch leading to the most southerly point of the island at Portland Bill where you will see the famous lighthouse and two lesser-known lighthouses.
+Take the scenic stretch leading to the most southerly point of the island where you will see the famous Portland Bill lighthouse and two lesser-known lighthouses.
 Or you can walk along the old Portland railway from Castletown to Fortuneswell and reward yourself with breathtaking views of Chesil Beach from the Portland Heights viewpoint after a steep climb.

 Shoppers will be intrigued by the range of independent shops on offer in Easton.
 With many of them dotted around Easton Square, the colourful backdrop of Easton Square Gardens offers a perfect outdoor spot for relaxation after a shopping session.